Open-source secret sharing

 No sign-ups, no tracking, no cookies.
 Only the encrypted secret is stored — nothing else.

-Fully transparent.
-Audit the code, contribute features, or self-host with confidence on your own infrastructure.
+Audit the code, contribute features, or self-host with full confidence on your own infrastructure.

 Pricing